 In 2008, the Zimbabwean armed forces took over the diamond fields in the Marange region of eastern Zimbabwe and began using forced labor, child labor, rape, torture, and murder to take charge of the area and extract the mineral wealth.
-The Kimberley Process, the international scheme designed to stop trade in conflict diamonds, has instituted a temporary ban on the export of Marange diamonds, but has stopped short of banning all Zimbabwean diamonds.
+The Kimberley Process, the international scheme created to stop the trade in conflict diamonds, has instituted a temporary ban on the export of Marange diamonds, but has stopped short of banning all Zimbabwean diamonds.

 Beginning today and continuing through Wednesday, members of the Kimberley Process will be meeting in Israel to determine whether to lift the ban on Marange diamonds, continue the ban, or suspend Zimbabwe from the Kimberley Process altogether.